WELCOME to Green School's Educating for Sustainability Online Course.

 What does Education for Sustainability look and feel like?
 What are the paradigms we need to shift in order to bring wall-lessness to life?
 The aim of this module is to understand the rationale and first steps in implementing a wall-less teaching practice.

-Closure: Email correspondence, content review, and last feedbacks sent out
+Closure: Email correspondence, course survey (help us improve!) content review, and last feedbacks sent out

 Content is delivered as text and videos.
 We have recorded audio versions of some of the longer text excerpts.
 We hope this allows you to go on more walks and experience the content in a way that works for you.